 Line 38.
-Interest-Adjusted Excess Contributions for Current Year.
-Report the present value of the excess contributions as of the valuation date.
+Present Value of Excess Contributions for Current Year.

+Line 38a.
+Enter the present value of the excess contributions as of the valuation date.
 Enter the amount in line 37 minus the amount in line 36.
 Do not enter a negative number.
 This amount (plus interest, if applicable) is the maximum amount by which the plan sponsor may elect to increase the prefunding balance.